hylu-dev/hylu-blog/content/posts/2026/the-long-road-to-linux/index.md

 ## Extra

 I also ran into [Wayfire](https://github.com/WayfireWM/wayfire) which is an absolutely crazy window manager.
+It's completely over done with visual effects (it renders your desktop in 3D) but I kinda love it!
+I would never use it for my actual workspace but might be fun to try out.

 {{< youtube NwBcCH1cJRI>}}